FOR IMMEDIATE RELEASE

 BERKELEY COLLEGE IN NEW YORK AND NEW JERSEY

-A recent study on income mobility published by The Equality of Opportunity Project ranked Berkeley College New York in the top 1 percent of 2,137 colleges across the nation for overall income mobility, at No. 21.
+A study on income mobility published by The Equality of Opportunity Project at Harvard University ranked Berkeley College New York in the top 1 percent of 2,137 colleges across the nation for overall income mobility, at No. 21

 The study, titled, “Mobility Report Cards: The Role of Colleges in Intergenerational Mobility,” provides an analysis of “colleges in America that contribute the most to helping (students) climb the income ladder.”
 According to the study, which looks at access and outcomes, 39 percent of students at Berkeley College moved up two or more quintiles in their income.
 Click here to view the executive summary of the report.